Spirit (Depeche Mode album): Reception

 Spirit received generally positive reviews from critics upon release.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 74, based on 24 reviews.
 Neil Z. Yeung of AllMusic stated, "Robust and fearless, Spirit may end up being one of the earliest and best salvos of its political era.
 Despite dour lyrics to the contrary, Depeche Mode haven't given up on humanity".

 Saby Reyes-Kulkarni of Pitchfork wrote that "Spirit is so convincing in spite of its radical shift in tenor.
 For both the band and audience, that shift couldn't have come at a better time".
 Kitty Empire of The Guardian stated that "By the time cosseted arena bands reach their 37th year, their need to engage with the real world is moot, but here's Martin Gore – DepMo's chief songwriter – lambasting greedy corporations".
 Various critics have cited the album's conscious lyrics and bleak instrumentals as a positive aspect.

-In contrast to the generally positive reviews, Andy Gill of The Independent criticized the album, stating that "Depeche Mode get serious and political, which doesn't really suit them."
+In contrast, Andy Gill of The Independent criticized the album, stating that "Depeche Mode get serious and political, which doesn't really suit them."
 While many critics praised the band's ability to tackle political and social commentary, a significant number were left unsatisfied.
 Despite mixed reception from some critics, Spirit still appeared on many end-of-year 2017 lists such as those from Q Magazine and AllMusic.

-On many review aggregate sites, Spirit received mixed to positive ratings from site users.
-On Sputnikmusic, the user rating average is 3.2/5; on RateYourMusic, it is 2.83/5; and on Albumoftheyear, the user score is at 65/100.
-It is notable that the average user scores are slightly lower than the critic score, though still mixed to positive.